SCDH/icu-xpath-bindings/README.md

    file](https://www.saxonica.com/html/documentation11/configuration/configuration-file/).
 Such
    a configuration is in [`saxon-config.xml`](saxon-config.xml).
-You can use it from the Saxon command line interface via the argument `-config saxon-config.xml`.
+You can use it from the Saxon command line interface via the argument `-config:saxon-config.xml`.
 When using Java, you should also have a look at the [`IcuXPathFunctionRegistry.register(Processor)`](src/main/java/de/wwu/scdh/xpath/icu/IcuXPathFunctionRegistry.java).